SkylineCommunications/dataminer-docs/release-notes/DxMs/orchestrator_change_log.md

 #### 26 February 2024 - Fix - Orchestrator 1.5.6 - Improved DxM deployment robustness [ID_38895]

-When a server's system language was set to another language than english, for example in german, the Orchestrator could not be installed and the installer would keep running indefinitely.
-This issue has now been fixed.
+The installation of the Orchestrator on servers with the system language set to a language other than English, such as German, would result in the installer running indefinitely.
+This issue has been resolved.

 #### 22 February 2024 - Enhancement - Orchestrator 1.5.5 - Improved DxM deployment robustness [ID_38853] [ID_38862] [ID_38875]